 Where You Go

 Whether it’s a weekend getaway, a two-week vacation, or a backpacking trip, the most important thing on your mind will be your destination.
 Do you want hot or cold weather?
-Historic or rustic atmosphere?
+The historic or rustic atmosphere?
 Nearby treasure or far-flung delight?
 Sustainably speaking, all of these trips are possible, but not all destinations are created equal.
 What makes a destination sustainable?
 Here are the Global Sustainable Tourism Council (GSTC) criteria that sustainable destinations should strive for:

 A. Demonstrate sustainable destination management (e.g., have a strategy, monitor progress, and plan for climate change and crisis and emergency management)